davetank/davetank.github.io/people/index.md

 ![Sam McCauley]({{ site.url }}/images/bio-photo-McCauley.jpg)
 {: .pull-right}

-**Sam McCauley** - Sam completed his BS at the College of Charleston in 2017, and joined the lab in August of 2017.
+**Sam McCauley** - Sam completed his BA in Biology at the College of Charleston in May of 2017, and joined the lab in August of 2017.

-Sam is a Biology PhD student, and is working on the diversification dynamics of <i>Thalictrum</i>(Ranunculaceae).
+Sam is a Biology PhD student, and is investigating the evolution of wind pollination, biogeography, and diversification dynamics of <i>Thalictrum</i> - a clade of ~200 species in the Ranunculaceae.

 mcca6713 [at] vandals.uidaho.edu; @samccau; [smccau.github.io](https://smccau.github.io)